A/N: This fic uses the Japanese (transliterated) names, not the English dub names, so here's a guide for new names used

 "Dammit we're too late!"
 Seiji ran forward, wincing as he moved.
 Shin followed close behind, moving even slower than him.

 "So you survived," Sarenbo aimed down at them, "Perhaps now you'll tell me where the white armor is."

 "Never!"
-Seiji aimed and slashed down with a lightning bolt cut at Sarenbo.
-Unfortunately, the demon dodged and trapped Seiji, who could not move fast enough, in another ball of electrical energy, which slammed backward into Shin, trapping the other senshi, as well.
+Seiji aimed and slashed down with a Rai Ko Zan at Sarenbo.
+Unfortunately, the demon dodged and trapped Seiji, who could not move fast enough, in another ball of electrical energy, which slammed backward into Shin, trapping the other senshi as well.

 "This could have gone easier on you all if you gave me what I wanted.
 Tell me where the white armor is!"

 "Tell me where the last member of your little party is!
 I wager the armor is with him.
 If you do so, I will kill you all quickly.
-If not…" He increased the voltage, making them all cry out louder.
+If not…" He increased the power output, making them all cry out in pain once more.

 Ryo clenched Byakuen's fur as the cat ran down the road.
 He had his sub-yoroi on.
-He was very concerned that if he put on the wildfire armor, it would significantly decrease the time he would have to be valuable.
+He was very concerned that if he put on the Rekka armor, it would significantly decrease the time he would have to be valuable.
 Sure, he needed to be ready, but he didn't need to use up his energy just sitting on Byakuen's back.
 Even this was hard, what with the dizziness increasing as they got closer to the others.
 His heart was racing as he contemplated going back into another battle.

 None of the others were home.
 He didn't have any number to call.
 He hadn't found any notes.
 There were no signs of an attack at the building or along the way.

 A demon should create more destruction… and if one of the others used one of their armor's attacks, there should be more destruction.
 That's all the armors are, really.
 Weapons of chaos.
 If I can find that, I'll find them.